TedLeRoy/docksec/README.md

 ## Built With

-Ubuntu 16.04.4 LTS Server running docker 18.03.0-ce and bash.
+Ubuntu 16.04.4 LTS Server running Docker 18.03.0-ce and bash.

 ## Future Goals

-* I'd like to have the script run all checks, not just secure a default configuration.
+* Run all checks, not just secure a default configuration.
-* I'd like to optionally have the script accept a Docker Bench for Security log as input and secure based on that.
+* Accept a Docker Bench for Security log as input and secure based on that.
-* Greater efficiency in the code (separate lines of input into a variable and iterate through it for checks).
+* Improve efficiency in the code (separate lines of input into a variable and iterate through it for checks).
+* Check for existence of backupfiles and create a rotation if new backups if files exist already.

 ## Run Results